adamawalters/spotify-backend/README.md

 1. Requires url parameters of artist name, for example, `songs?song_search_keyword=Love&artist_name=C%C3%A9line+Dion`
 2. Will return an object containing a "data" property.
 This "data" property is an object and the "tracks" property of this object contains an array of songs.
 The "totalTracks" property contains the total number of songs for the query.

+### GET "/queries":
+1. Requires url parameters of artist name, for example, `queries?limit=3`.
+The limit is optional and if left out will return all recent queries.
+2. Will return an object containing a "data" property.
+This "data" property is an array of objects that represent a search query, with properties  `search_keyword`, `artist_name`, `num_songs`, and `created_at`.

+### POST "/queries":
+1. Requires body to be an object with a "data" property.
+This "data" property is an object with the properties `search_keyword`, `artist_name`, and `num_songs`
+2. Will return an object containing a "data" property.
+This "data" property is an array of objects that represent a search query, with properties  `search_keyword`, `artist_name`, `num_songs`, and `created_at`.